red-kangaroo/RGLK/README.md

-# Realm of the Glorious Lich King
+# Recondite Gaol of the Lachrymose Knights

 Simple roguelike in python + libtcod.